CopernicaMarketingSoftware/Documentation/Publisher/en/restv2/rest-put-subprofile-unsubscribe.md

 # REST API: PUT unsubscribe subprofile

-You can execute the setup unsubscribe behavior of a subprofile in the collection of a database by sending a HTTP PUT request to the following URL:
+You can execute the setup unsubscribe behavior of a subprofile in the collection of a database by sending an HTTP PUT request to the following URL:

 `https://api.copernica.com/v2/profile/$id/subprofiles/$id?access_token=xxxx`

-The variabele `$id` should be replaced with the ID of the subprofile of which the unsubscribe behavior should be executed.
+The variable `$id` should be replaced with the ID of the subprofile you want to unsubscribe.

 ## Body data

-There is no extra data which needs to be send in the body.
-The [CopernicaRestApi class](rest-php) requires that a body is send with the request, in this case an empty array.
+The request does not need any additional data to be sent in the body.
+The [CopernicaRestApi class](rest-php)  class does require a body to be sent, so in this case we use an empty array.

 ## PHP example